 Dimensions: 37.5 inches x 14 inches x 26 inches | Maximum Weight: Up to 75 pounds | Number of Steps: 4 steps | Material: Plastic

 Easy for short legged dogs to climb

 Cumbersome to move

-With shorter, deeper steps with a 5-inch rise, these stairs are made for smaller pups, especially those dogs with shorter legs that are vertically challenged.
-The L-shaped design saves spaces as it wraps around your sofa or bed rather than jutting out and creating a tripping hazard.
+With shorter, deeper steps and a 5-inch rise, these stairs are made for smaller pups, especially those dogs with shorter legs.
+The L-shaped design saves space as it wraps around your sofa or bed rather than jutting out and creating a tripping hazard.

-You’ll appreciate that it’s hollow, which means not only is it light to carry around, but it also has storage space under the hinged back panel that’s just the place to store your pup’s toys and maybe even a treat or two.
+You’ll appreciate that it’s hollow inside, which means not only is it light to carry around, but it also has storage space under the hinged back panel—just the place to store your pup’s toys and maybe even a treat or two.
 (Handy for when you’re training them to go up these steps!)
 It’s easy to put together, has rubber grippers on the bottom to secure the steps in place, and the carpet treads can be removed and tossed in the washing machine.